Welcome to your trusted source for expert behavioral health & violence intervention

 SAFEGUARD ATONE VALIDATE EDUCATE (SAVE)

-1. Children are priceless, worthy of being saved and have the capability to change.
+1. People are priceless, worthy of being saved and have the capability to change.

 2. Character education is the crux and is essential for eternal effectiveness.